Company Details

 Last Ransom Demanded: The amount of the last ransom demanded was null.

-Last Attacking Group: The attacking group in the last incident were an Hellcat ransomware operation and alias Rey.
+Last Attacking Group: The attacking group in the last incident were an Hellcat ransomware operation, alias Rey and Dedale.

 Most Recent Incident Detected: The most recent incident detected was on null.

-Most Recent Incident Publicly Disclosed: The most recent incident publicly disclosed was on null.
+Most Recent Incident Publicly Disclosed: The most recent incident publicly disclosed was on 2025-12-22.

 Most Recent Incident Resolved: The most recent incident resolved was on null.

-Most Significant Data Compromised: The most significant data compromised in an incident were 106GB of sensitive files, including internal communications, purchase orders, logs, customer records and and employee data.
+Most Significant Data Compromised: The most significant data compromised in an incident were 106GB of sensitive files, including internal communications, purchase orders, logs, customer records, and employee data, Personal data processed unlawfully during mobile phone line changes, 22 million customer records accessed and 1 million records leaked.

 Third-Party Assistance in Most Recent Incident: The third-party assistance involved in the most recent incident was null.